Datawise London title text above grass, river and purple search icons

 Tools for making best use of data, particularly analysis tools and external data sets, can be too complex or impenetrable for people who are not data specialists.
 Sometimes cost can also be prohibitive for small organisations.

-We will consider a range of digital and data tools that are useful for smaller organisations and assess where there are gaps.
-We aim to increase access and affordability where possible.
-We will build community led and owned tools where needed.
+We considered a range of digital and data tools that were useful for smaller organisations and assessed where there were gaps.
+We built community-led and owned tools where needed, and increaseed access and affordability where possible.

-We are investigating database systems that are suitable for small organisations and building on our 'Choosing a database for small charities' step-by-step guide with practical support.
+We investigated database systems that were suitable for small organisations and built on our 'Choosing a database for small charities' step-by-step guide with practical support.

 Data is still a bit scary for many people working in smaller organisations.
 We know safe spaces and playful discovery can help overcome the fear of making mistakes or feeling that data isn’t for me.

-We aim to build on Datawise London’s previous success in training to provide a test and learn environment.
-This will include further case study examples, fictitious data sets and practical, interactive, scenario based / simulation tools to help model good practice in data use.
+We built on Datawise London’s previous success in training to provide a test and learn environment.
+This included further case study examples, fictitious data sets and practical, interactive, scenario based / simulation tools to help model good practice in data use.

 Data about the sector in London isn’t accessible in one place.
 There are a multitude of siloed directories and databases, with sector organisations submitting data in multiple locations.
 A lack of data standards and external publication means it’s difficult to collate data at a regional level.
 Open data sets rarely hold grassroots community information.

-We will explore the potential for agreeing minimum data standards about community action in London, linking data sets at a regional level and how we can further understand the scope, scale and make up of civil society in London.
+We explored the potential for agreeing minimum data standards about community action in London, linking data sets at a regional level and how we could further understand the scope, scale and make up of civil society in London.

 Our previous focus on skills-based practical training gave limited peer sharing or learning opportunities based around shared goals or different perspectives.

-Our peer-to-peer data spaces will provide opportunities for frontline and infrastructure charities to learn from each other.
+Facilitating peer-to-peer data spaces provided opportunities for frontline and infrastructure charities to learn from each other.

-This new London Data Community of Practice will be a focal point to connect various data initiatives across different sectors and be a collective voice to influence new data practice in the sector.
+The London Data Community of Practice was a focal point to connect various data initiatives across different sectors and be a collective voice to influence new data practice in the sector.

 See more at Datawise London